We're offering 20% off September Live Online classes! See which courses are applicable. | Details

 3. Complete The Development Projects

-In order to gain a Software Developer Foundations certificate, students must successfully complete 4 development projects.
+In order to gain a Python for Beginners course certificate, students must successfully complete 4 development projects.
 These projects list various software requirements.
 Students are then expected to provide a successful coding solution.
-The development projects can be completed outside of class time and/or within either of the 2 all day coding marathons.
-These coding sessions are designed to introduce students to the life of a professional developer, by giving them the experience of a full day of coding and the ability to collaborate with other students as they face development challenges and questions.
+The development projects can be completed outside of class time and/or within class coding sessions.
+These coding sessions are designed to introduce students to the life of a professional developer, by giving them the experience of dedicated coding time and the ability to collaborate with other students as they face development challenges and questions.

 If you find yourself struggling with these projects, at any point, always ask for help.
 While, you are ultimately responsible for writing your code, our instructors will work through the problems with you until you understand the path forward.